 Surface Treatments

-High speed steel tools often receive a bright or black oxide finish for use with non-ferrous or ferrous metals, respectively.
-Other coatings and treatments are possible, as well.
-Nitriding diffuses nitrogen into the surface of the steel during heat treatment, producing a case-hardened surface that shows higher wear resistance at the expense of notch hardness.
+For non-ferrous or ferrous metals, high speed steel tools are often finished with bright or black oxide.
+Nitriding diffuses nitrogen into the surface of the steel during heat treatment, resulting in a case-hardened surface with higher wear resistance at the expense of notch hardness.
+Other coatings and treatments are also possible.

-Another common treatment is titanium nitride (TiN) via physical vapor deposition, which enhances edge retention significantly.
+Titanium nitride (TiN) via physical vapor deposition is Another common treatment.
+Which enhances edge retention significantly.
 This, combined with a lower coefficient of friction, means an extended lifespan and improved machining, though TiN-coated tools react adversely with titanium or nickel alloys.

 Factors in Selecting High Speed Tool Steels